Aliases for KCNIP2 Gene

 GeneCards Summary for KCNIP2 Gene

-KCNIP2 (Kv Channel Interacting Protein 2) is a Protein Coding gene.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include calcium ion binding and protein N-terminus binding.
-An important paralog of this gene is KCNIP3.
+KCNIP2 (Potassium Voltage-Gated Channel Interacting Protein 2) is a Protein Coding gene.
+Diseases associated with KCNIP2 include Spinocerebellar Ataxia Type 19/22 and Brugada Syndrome.
+Among its related pathways are Cardiac conduction and Antiarrhythmic Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein N-terminus binding.
+An important paralog of this gene is KCNIP4.